SSA Telephone Hearings During COVID-19

 What to Expect/How to Prepare

-On the day of your telephone hearing, you MUST be available to answer your phone at the number included in the notice of hearing.
+On the day of your telephone hearing, you must be available to answer your phone at the number included in the notice of hearing.
 A member of our hearing office staff will call you a few minutes before your scheduled hearing time.
-If possible, find a quiet place for your telephone hearing to protect your privacy and avoid distractions.
+To protect your privacy and avoid distractions, if possible, find a quiet place for your telephone hearing.

-Just like an in-person or video hearing, there will be a number of participants on the telephone hearing with you: your representative (if you have one), the Administrative Law Judge (ALJ), and a hearing reporter who will record and monitor the hearing.
-There may be other participants on the line as well, such as a vocational expert, medical expert, or interpreter.
+Just like any hearing, there will be a number of participants on the telephone hearing with you: your representative (if you have one), the Administrative Law Judge (ALJ), and a hearing reporter who will record and monitor the hearing.
+There may be other participants as well, such as a vocational expert, medical expert, or interpreter.

-We will conduct telephone hearings the same way we conduct in-person hearings.
-The ALJ will swear in all hearing participants, deliver the oath, listen to your testimony, and ask you questions, if necessary.
+We conduct all hearings the same way.
+The ALJ will swear in all hearing participants, listen to your testimony and the testimony of any witnesses, and ask you and other witnesses questions, if necessary.
 You also will have the opportunity to ask questions during the hearing.

 To ensure you experience the best quality for your telephone hearing, we recommend the following: